royw/cookiecutter-clibones/{{cookiecutter.project_slug}}/docs/DEV-README.md

      - Task: build-docs
      - Task: version

-Let's remove the tasks ran by build from the available task list:
+Let's remove the switch tasks discussed above and the tasks ran by build from the available task list:

     * check-pyproject:        Check the consistency between poetry and hatch in the pyproject.toml file.
     * clean:                  Remove virtual environments and generated files.
+    * coverage:               Run the unit tests with coverage.
     * docs:                   Create the project documentation and open in the browser.
     * main:                   Run the __main__ module code, passing arguments to the module.
 Example: task main -- --version
     * pre-commit:             Must pass before allowing version control commit.
     * serve-docs:             Start the documentation server and open browser at localhost:8000.
-    * switch-to-hatch:        Switch development to use hatch instead of poetry.
-    * switch-to-poetry:       Switch development to use poetry instead of hatch.
     * tests:                  Run the unit tests for the supported versions of python.

 and look at pre-commit task which is invoked in .pre-commit-config.yaml when ran